Contact Dr Gilu George

 Current activities include;

-- First port of call for business seeking research-focused engagement with the University on a commercial basis for Schools of Water, Energy and Power, Environment and Agrifood (SWEE).
+- First port of call for business seeking research-focused engagement with the University on a commercial basis for School of Water, Energy and Environment (SWEE).

 - Act as a catalyst to identify and support development of new business opportunities for SWEE.